Intel 4004: Marketing the 4004

 Intel management was skeptical that their sales team could explain the product to their customers.
 As Intel was now successful in the memory market, they were concerned the 4004 might confuse the market and were hesitant to advertise it.
 They feared current Intel customers might view the new product as competition, purchasing memory from competitors instead.
 Hoff and Mazor were also concerned that the design's limitations would make it less interesting to users who were accustomed to the new 16-bit minicomputers entering the market at that time.

 This all changed in the summer of 1971, when Ed Gelbach, formerly of Texas Instruments, took over the marketing department and immediately began plans to publicly announce the product.
 This took place in the November 1971 when Intel ran ads "Announcing a new era of integrated electronics," first appearing in the November 15 edition of Electronic News.

 The 8008

 The 4004 became the first commercial microprocessor available for general use.
 This was almost not the case.

 In December 1969, Intel was approached by Computer Terminal Corporation (CTC) to produce a custom bipolar memory chip for a computer terminal they were designing, the Datapoint 2200.
 Mazor and Hoff considered their CPU design and concluded it was not much more complicated than the 4004, and that it could be implemented as a single-chip 8-bit CPU.
-A few weeks before they hired Faggin, in March 1970 Intel hired Hal Feeney to design the 8008, at that time called 1201 following Intel's naming convention.
+A few weeks before they hired Faggin, in March 1970 Intel hired Hal Feeney to design the Intel 8008, at that time called the 1201, following Intel's naming convention.
 However, CTC decided to initially proceed with a conventional TTL implementation of their CPU and the project was lowered in priority.
 Feeney was assigned to other projects and ultimately ended up helping Faggin with testing the 4000 family chips.